 - Preventing Sexual Harassment Video in the Workplace, State of Vermont Attorney General’s Office, June 2019

-- Let’s Talk Gender, Let’s Talk #Harassment Cards, Change the Story VT
+- Let’s Talk Gender, Let’s Talk #Harassment Cards, Change the Story VT, VT Works for Women

 - American Psychological Association Center for Organizational Excellence, Sexual Harassment Resource List